Solving Audio Inverse Problems with a Diffusion Model: Introduction

 Training an unconditional audio diffusion model is the first step towards this objective.
 We argue that this is overly challenging unless suitable inductive biases are built in to the model.
 While unconditional audio generation has been demonstrated using a raw audio waveform representation, the experiments are limited to small speech datasets \cite{kong2021diffwave, goel2022sashimi}, or non-tonal audio \cite{rouard2021crash, Moliner2022realistic}, with performance expected to decrease for more challenging datasets.
 Building diffusion models using mel-spectrograms or magnitude spectrograms \cite{hawthorne2022multi} leads to a more expressive generative performance.
 However, the lack of invertibility of these transforms blocks the required conditioning for solving inverse problems.
 We design our diffusion model in the time domain, allowing for maximum flexibility, and use an invertible time-frequency transform as a preprocessing step.

 Choosing the right transform plays a critical role in the performance of the model.
-In diffusion-based speech enhancement, Richter et al.~\cite{Richter2022Speech} used the Short-Time Fourier Transform (STFT) and applied a neural network based on 2-D convolutions adapted from image generation \cite{song2020score}.
-While this approach succeeded for speech, we argue that, contrary to image processing, it is non-ideal for signals with strong harmonics (music), as translation equivariance of harmonics does not hold true in linear frequency.
+One option is to use a Short-Time Fourier Transform (STFT) and apply a neural network based on 2-D convolutions, adapted from image generation.
+While this approach succeeded for speech \cite{Richter2022Speech}, we argue that, contrary to image processing, it is non-ideal for signals with strong harmonics (music), as translation equivariance of harmonics does not hold true in linear frequency.
 The Constant-Q Transform (CQT), in which the frequency axis is logarithmically spaced, is a possible solution to this problem.
 Since pitch-shifting corresponds to translation in the CQT spectrogram, applying the convolutional operator is now appropriate.
 The CQT is widely used in Music Information Retrieval \cite{won2020data}, but, despite some exceptions \cite{huang2018timbretron}, is not common in audio generation tasks.

 We first show that CQT preconditioning yields a high-quality diffusion model for audio.
 We present a versatile framework called CQT-Diff for solving audio restoration problems, from which we evaluate three: bandwidth extension, audio inpainting, and declipping.
 Pitted against specialized algorithms, our model yields state-of-the art or strongly competitive performance in listening tests.